mniak/must/README.md

 Usage
 -----

-There are functions named `MustX` where `X` is the number of arguments except the error argument.
+There are functions named `DoX` where `X` is the number of arguments except the error argument.

 If the error is not nil, the _fatal_ function will be called.
 The default function is `DefaultFatal` but you can set it using `SetFatalFunc`.